Nature Conservancy Canada

-With total cash donations of $62.8m in F2016, Nature Conservancy of Canada is a Major 100, meaning that it is one of Canada’s 100 largest charities in terms of donations.
-Administrative costs are 9% of revenues and fundraising costs are 9% of donations (cash and non-cash).
-Per dollar donated to the charity, $0.81 goes towards its programs, which falls within Ci’s reasonable range for overhead spending.
-NCC’s net funding reserves total $118.7m, of which $66.2m are donor-endowed.
-Excluding endowed funds, the charity’s reserves can cover 55% of annual program costs.
+Nature Conservancy of Canada is one of Canada’s Major 100 charities, receiving total cash donations of $79.9m in F2017.
+Administrative costs are 10% of revenues and fundraising costs are 10% of donations (including donated land).
+Per dollar donated to the charity, $0.80 goes towards its programs, falling within Ci’s reasonable range for overhead spending.
+NCC’s net funding reserves total $155.3m, of which $76.1m are donor-endowed.
+Excluding endowed funds, the charity’s reserves can cover 1.5 years of annual program costs.